 By binding IL1RAP, CAN04 stimulates the body's killer cells to find and destroy the cancer cells, or metastatic cancer cells.
 At the same time, CAN04 blocks the signal paths of interleukin-1 (IL-1) on tumor-promoting immune cells exploited by the tumor for growth and for defense from other immune cells.
 CAN04 blocks the signaling from both forms of IL-1, alpha and beta.
 This is a key feature of CAN04 as both forms of IL-1 contribute to tumor growth and tumor resistance to chemotherapy.

 CAN04 has a dual mechanism of action which results in killing of cancer cells, or metastatic cancer cells, and counteracts the function of tumor-promoting immune cells.

 Inflammatory/autoimmune diseases the next area for development

 Aside from cancer, the IL-1 system plays a central role in the development of a number of severe life-threatening diseases, such as inflammatory and autoimmune diseases.
 New antibodies with unique properties in terms of blocking signaling paths not only for IL-1, but also IL-33 and IL-36, which also signal with help from IL1RAP, could be used in the treatment of such diseases.

-Cantargia is in preclinical development of a new IL1RAP-targeting antibody with the candidate name CAN10.
+Cantargia recently reached clinical development stage of a second IL1RAP-targeting antibody with the candidate name CAN10.
 CAN10 is being developed with unique properties that also include a potent blockade of IL-33 and IL-36 signaling, which is beneficial for the treatment of myocarditis and systemic sclerosis.
 Cantargia’s antibody platform, CANxx, also provides future possibilities to develop unique IL1RAP-targeting antibodies for treatment of other diseases as well.